Stevan-LS/Data-Viz-Project/README.md

 ## Project Overview

-This project provides an interactive platform to explore water resource data through multiple coordinated visualizations:
+This project provides an interactive platform to explore water resource data through multiple coordinated visualizations.
+Understanding water resource data is crucial for sustainable development and policy-making.
+Our dashboard offers unique insights by combining multiple visualizations and interactive controls.

 - **Multiple Interactive Graphs**: Three interconnected visualizations (graph1, graph2, graph3) that provide different perspectives on the data
 - **Dynamic Controls**: Interactive elements allowing users to filter and manipulate the displayed data